Close Menu

 As a result, €400,000 are directly available to the company.
 This advance payment is usually available within 24-48 hours.
 The company does not have to wait several weeks or months for it - and can deploy this money immediately.

-Different types of factoring
+Types of factoring

 Factoring is highly flexible and can be tailored to a company's unique needs, goals, and business requirements.
 Several types of factoring are generally available:

-Full Service Factoring / recourse factoring
+Full Service Factoring / Recourse Factoring

 All in one solution: With full service factoring, companies hand over all factoring processes to the factor.
 They sell the receivable, outsource dunning and collection, and take out 100% protection against payment defaults (del credere clause).
 This type of factoring is considered standard among factoring companies and financial service providers.